alaahgag/BigData_Processing_Using_Spark/README.md

 ### 2. Loading the Dataset:

 The dataset is loaded into a DataFrame.
-However, due to the limitations of local resources, we extract a sample from it using a fraction ratio of 0.001, resulting in approximately 30,000 records.
+However, due to the limitations of local resources, I extract a sample from it using a fraction ratio of 0.001, resulting in approximately 30,000 records.
 The bulk of the data transformations are completed locally, with the possibility of shifting to a cloud-based solution for processing the full dataset.

 ### 3. Understanding the Data:

-To gain insights, we begin with a schema presentation of the data, highlighting the number of null values and duplicates.
+To gain insights, I begin with a schema presentation of the data, highlighting the number of null values and duplicates.
 A description of the DataFrame provides details on data types for each column, ensuring data consistency.

 ### 4. Optimization:

-- **Data Sampling**: Given resource constraints, we extract a sample of the dataset using a fraction ratio.
+- **Data Sampling**: Given resource constraints, I extract a sample of the dataset using a fraction ratio.
 - **Data Partitioning**: To enhance parallel processing, the number of partitions is increased from 6 to 10.
 - **Caching**: After numerous data transformations, the final DataFrame is cached to improve processing efficiency.
 - **Memory Management**: Driver and executor memory are specified to optimize resource utilization.

 ### 5. Data Preprocessing:

-We undertake several data preprocessing steps:
+I undertake several data preprocessing steps:

 - Converting the "Flight_Date" from a string type to a date type.
 - Creating a new column, "TotalDelay," to compute the total delay for each flight by summing "DepDelay" and "ArrDelay."